โThis site contains affiliate links for which OEMDTC may be compensatedโ |

 Ford Motor Company values you as a customer and is committed to vehicle quality and preserving the environment.
 Therefore, we are voluntarily recalling your vehicle, with the VIN shown above.
 Your vehicle may be equipped with an improperly functioning on-board emission-related diagnostic system that violates regulations in your state.

-What is the issue?
-On your vehicle, a powertrain calibration flaw is present that may prevent the On Board Diagnostic system (OBD) Catalyst Monitor from achieving a “Ready” condition.
+What is the issue? | On your vehicle, a powertrain calibration flaw is present that may prevent the On Board Diagnostic system (OBD) Catalyst Monitor from achieving a โReadyโ condition.
 There is no perceivable impact on vehicle operation.
 However, the vehicle may not be able to complete emissions certification requirements in some states.
-Without complete emissions certification, certain states may not renew vehicle registrations.
+Without complete emissions certification, certain states may not renew vehicle registrations. |

-You are eligible for this free service even if you previously used non-Ford parts to service your vehicle or had your vehicle serviced at a non-Ford dealer.
+What will Ford![]() | Ford![]() You are eligible for this free service even if you previously used non-Ford If you do not have this service performed:

-How long will it take?
-The time needed for this repair is less than one-half day.
-However, due to service scheduling requirements, your dealer may need your vehicle for a longer period of time.
+How long will it take? | The time needed for this repair is less than one-half day.
+However, due to service scheduling requirements, your dealer may need your vehicle for a longer period of time. |

-What should you do?
-Please call your dealer without delay and request a service date for Emission Recall 15E06.
+What should you do? | Please call your dealer without delay and request a service date for Emission Recall 15E06.
 Provide the dealer with the VIN, which is printed near your name at the beginning of this letter.

 If you do not already have a servicing dealer, you can access www.Fordowner.com for dealer addresses, maps, and driving instructions.
-Ford Motor Company wants you to have this recall completed on your vehicle.
-The vehicle owner is responsible for making arrangements to have the work completed.
+Ford |

-What if you no longer own this vehicle?
-If you no longer own this vehicle, and have an address for the current owner, please forward this letter to the new owner.
+What if you no longer own this vehicle? | If you no longer own this vehicle, and have an address for the current owner, please forward this letter to the new owner.

 You received this notice because government regulations require that notification be sent to the last known owner of record.
-Our records are based primarily on state registration and title data, which indicate that you are the current owner.
+Our records are based primarily on state registration and title data, which indicate that you are the current owner. |

-Can we assist you further?
-If you have difficulties getting your vehicle repaired promptly and without charge, please contact your dealership’s Service Manager for assistance.
+Can we assist you further? | If you have difficulties getting your vehicle repaired promptly and without charge, please contact your dealership’s Service Manager for assistance.

-RETAIL OWNERS: If you have questions or concerns, please contact our Ford Customer Relationship Center at 1-866-436-7332 and one of our representatives will be happy to assist you.
-If you wish to contact us through the Internet, our address is: www.Fordowner.com.
+RETAIL OWNERS: If you have questions or concerns, please contact our Ford For the hearing impaired call 1-800-232-5952 (TDD).
+Representatives are available Monday through Friday: 8:00AM – 8:00PM(Eastern Time).
+FLEET OWNERS: If you have questions or concerns, please contact our Fleet Customer Information Center at 1-800-34-FLEET, choose Option #3, and one of our representatives will be happy to assist you.
+If you wish to contact us through the Internet, our address is: www.fleet.ford.com.
+Representatives are available Monday through Friday: 8:00AM – 8:00PM(Eastern Time).
+MOTORHOME OWNERS: If you have questions or concerns, please contact our Motorhome Customer Assistance Center toll free at 1-866906-9811.
+Representatives are available 24 hours a day. |

-Para asistencia en Español Visite nuestro sitio web para ver este anuncio en Español al siguiente dirección: https://es.owner.ford.com/tools/account/maintenance/recalls.html
+Para asistencia en Espaรฑol | Visite nuestro sitio web para ver este anuncio en Espaรฑol al siguiente direcciรณn: https://es.owner.ford.com/tools/account/maintenance/recalls.html

-Si necesita ayuda o tiene alguna pregunta, por favor llame al Centro de Relación con Clientes al 1-866-436-7332 y presione 2 para Español.
+Si necesita ayuda o tiene alguna pregunta, por favor llame al Centro de Relaciรณn con Clientes al 1-866-436-7332 y presione 2 para Espaรฑol. |

 California and

-The State of California and the Commonwealth of Massachusetts require the completion of emission recall repairs prior to vehicle registration renewal.
+Massachusetts Registration Requirements | The State of California and the Commonwealth of Massachusetts require the completion of emission recall repairs prior to vehicle registration renewal.
 If your vehicle is registered in California or Massachusetts, it is subject to these requirements.

+When your dealer completes this emission recall repair, you will receive a Vehicle Emission Recall Proof of Correction certificate.
+Please make sure that you receive a certificate from your dealer and that you have it with you when you renew your vehicle registration.
+It is also important for you to know that the certificate should be returned to the Department of Motor Vehicles (DMV) only if it is requested by the DMV.
+Otherwise, this certificate is to be held by you for your records.
 In order to ensure your full protection under emissions warranty provisions, and to avoid any inconvenience when renewing your registration, it is recommended that you have your vehicle serviced as soon as possible.
-Failure to do so could be determined as lack of proper maintenance of your vehicle.
+Failure to do so could be determined as lack of proper maintenance of your vehicle. |

 Thank you for your attention to this important matter.